Picking the right salon management software is crucial.

 Vagaro Calendar

 They also offer an “agenda view” of the calendar.
-I like this format, especially on mobile, as it makes it easy to see what’s coming up next without having to page through the full calendar.
+I like this format, especially on mobile, as it makes it easy to see what’s coming up next without going through the full calendar.

 Fresha Calendar